Immerse in Rwanda Dance: 4 Unmissable Cultural Shows

 The Intore Dance of Warriors

-The word "Intore" comes from the Kinyarwanda language.
+The word "Intore" comes from the language of Rwanda.
 It means "Leaders" or "the Chosen Ones."
-This dance is important in Rwanda's culture.
-Men with great strength and character are picked and trained.
-They learn the ways and manners needed to serve the King, called the Mwami.
-Watching this dance fills people with awe.
+This dance is key to Rwanda's way of life.
+Strong men with good hearts are picked and taught.
+They learn how to act and serve the King, who is called the Mwami.
+Watching this dance fills folks with wonder.

-But Intore is not only a dance.
-It tells stories.
-It shows how they got ready for fights, talked about hunts, and marked their victories.
-All three Rwandan tribes take part in this dance.
-Today, crowds join in by clapping to the beat of the drums.
-This shared moment lifts the dancers' spirits, helping them move with great energy and joy.
+But Intore is not just a dance.
+It tells tales.
+It shows how they got set for fights, spoke of hunts, and marked their wins.
+All three Rwandan tribes join in this dance.
+Now, crowds clap to the beat of the drums.
+This shared time lifts the dancers' hearts, helping them move with strong energy and joy.

 A tribe in Rwanda performs traditional intore dance to celebrate the birth of an endangered mountain gorilla